 Moshe Boroosan is an associate in Robbins Geller Rudman & Dowd LLP’s Melville office, where he practices securities litigation on behalf of individual and institutional investors.

-Boroosan received his Bachelor of Arts degree from the Neveh Zion College in Telshe Stone, Israel.
+Moshe has been recognized as a Rising Star by Super Lawyers Magazine.
+He received his Bachelor of Arts degree from the Neveh Zion College in Telshe Stone, Israel.
 He received his Juris Doctor degree from St. John’s University School of Law, where he served as a senior staff member of the St. John’s Law Review and the Journal of Catholic Legal Studies, and was the president of the Jewish Law Students Association.

 - St. John’s University School of Law, J.D., 2015

 - Neveh Zion College, Telshe Stone, Israel, B.A., 2010

 - New Jersey

 - United States District Courts for the Southern and Eastern Districts of New York

 - NYLitigator, Assistant Editor